phnx-im/docs/src/threat_model/qualitative/metadata.md

 ## Privacy Pass

-[Privacy Pass](https://datatracker.ietf.org/doc/draft-ietf-privacypass-batched-tokens/) is used to rate-limit individual users without violating their metadata privacy.
+The [Privacy Passbatched tokens issuance protocol](https://datatracker.ietf.org/doc/draft-ietf-privacypass-batched-tokens/) is used to rate-limit individual users without violating their metadata privacy.

 The protocol flow is as follows:

-- A registered client requests a number of tokens from the AS.
+- A registered client requests tokens from the AS.
+To amortize the cost of the issuance, the client can request several tokens at once.
-- The AS checks the client's token allowance and issues the requested tokens if the client has not exceeded their allowance.
-The Privacy Pass protocol ensures that the tokens are not linked to the client's identity.
+- The AS verifies the client is allowed to request the requested number of tokens and issues the requested tokens.
+In the positive case, the AS issues the tokens.
+The Privacy Pass protocol ensures that the tokens are not linked to the client's identity when redeemed later.
-- Whenever the client needs to interact with an endpoint that is rate-limited using PrivacyPass, the client includes a token as part of its request.
+- Whenever the client connects to an endpoint rate-limited using Privacy Pass, it sends a token along with the request.
-- The endpoint verifies that the token is valid and has not yet been spent.
-If the token is valid, the endpoint processes the request and marks the token as spent.
+- The endpoint verifies that the token has previously been issued by the AS and has not yet been spent.
+If both criteria are met, the endpoint marks the token as spent and continues with processing the request.

-To create and verify tokens the AS uses a pair of public/private keys.
+In the issuance and redemption phase of tokens the AS uses a pair of public/private keys.
 As long as the AS uses the same keypair for all clients, it cannot correlate the tokens with the clients' identities.
 However, a malicious AS could use distinct keypairs for each client and thus correlate the tokens with the clients' identities.
 See [Section 6.2 of RFC 9576](https://www.rfc-editor.org/rfc/rfc9576.html#section-6.2) for more information on this threat.

 The Phoenix homeserver protocol currently does not mitigate this attack.
 In the future, AS public/private keys will either be gossiped between clients as part of their group state, or a key transparency-like mechanism will be used to allow clients to verifiably track Privacy Pass key material used by the AS.
+For now, clients can however still download the public key anonymously at any given point in time, making it harder for the server to issue a specific key per client.